 Long-term investing helps to reduce all three of these frictional cost categories.

 Capital gains taxes are triggered upon selling.
 Not selling means you get to keep what you would pay in capital gains compounding in your investment account.

 Brokerage fees, slippage, and bid ask spreads occur during buying and selling.
-By minimizing selling you cut these costs in half.
+By minimizing selling, you significantly reduce these expenses.

-Finally, active management fees from advisors and/or funds can be eliminated when individual investors selectively fill their coffee can portfolios.
+Finally, active management fees from advisors and/or funds can be eliminated when investors selectively fill their coffee can portfolios with individual stocks rather than funds.
 It doesn’t make sense to pay an advisor, ETF, or mutual fund an asset under management fee when your plan is simply to hold for the long run.

 A few percentage points may not seem like much, but it can really add up over time.
 Here’s an illuminating quote from the original Coffee Can Portfolio article, written by a professional money manager:

 “The plain fact is that the professional money management fraternity of more than 2,000 firms has produced a ho-hum aggregate result over the years.
 That is hardly surprising.
 We usually produce high turnover.
 Many money managers generate commissions each year that substantially exceed 1% of their assets under management.
 Thus, for example, firms that manage $1 billion produce $15-$20 million in commissions – a result that is totally incompatible with the word ‘investment.’”

 Those frustrated by the seemingly never-ending barrage of fees can take solace in the fact that there could be a better way.

 At the heart of the idea is that investors are collectively paying professional money managers a fortune for performance that in many cases is subpar.